n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 In the second block you can define static values which will be used in the mapping file.

-In the example there is a static field for FileNameSeperator and ACLString.
+In this example, there is a static field for FileNameSeperator and ACLString.

 With the field ACLString you can define the ACL that will set in IDM for each exported document.